Indian Polity / State Legislature

 - Remaining 1/6th members are nominated by the Governor who are having special knowledge or practical experience in Science, Art,

 - The members are elected for a tenure of 6 years.
 For every two years, 1/3rd members retire.
 Upper House is permanent in the sense

 that it cannot be dissolved but can be abolished.

 The procedure for creation and abolition of the State Upper House is same.
 If the State Legislative Assembly approves a resolution with

 special majority i.e. 2/3rd members present and voting and if this resolution is being ratified by the Parliament with simple

 majority and on the basis of this resolution the President of India issues order for creation or abolition of the State Upper House.
-The very

 existence of the State Upper House invariably depends on the will and wish of the State Lower House.
 In 1935, bicameralism at State level was